 How to get Photoshop for free permanently?

 The only way to get Photoshop for free permanently is via illegal methods, which I don’t recommend.
-Not only are cracked files usually outdated because they are several months or years old, but they can also contain malware.
+Cracked files are usually outdated because they are several months or years old and can also contain malware.
 Instead, $9.99/month is a low price for original software with all the latest updates.

 Does Photoshop have a free trial?